Netlia/documentation/DeviceComunication/DeviceComunication.md

 ## Simplified acknowledgement implementation
 Since the device requires acknowledgement of some messages (specified by the [5th byte in the header](#5th-byte---nb-iot)), it is necessary to implement at least basic communication from the server to the device.
-These messages can be simply responded with a static payload `0000000001FF00` which provides an acknowledgement of the received message.
+These messages can be simply responded with a static payload `0000000001FF00` which contains an acknowledgement of the received message.